SamarthWalse10/gm-Id-Plot-Visualization-Tool/README.md

 ## Contact / Acknowledgements

 Feel free to open issues for bugs or feature requests.
-**Acknowledgements:** Cadence Virtuoso workflows, and the Plotly and SciPy libraries used for plotting and interpolation.
+**Acknowledgements:** Cadence Virtuoso workflows, the Plotly and SciPy libraries used for Python plotting and interpolation, and MATLAB's native UI/App computing architecture for the standalone dashboard.